Last updated on November 27th, 2023

 Best for: Coffee drinkers with a small kitchen

 Even though I am a coffee addict and enjoy a great cappuccino as the next, I am also a minimalist at heart which is why in our house we have this hand milk frother to make cappuccini.
-Not only is it a great solution to a pricy cappuccino machine that takes up way more counter space than I can afford, but it’s also great fun to use (for my kids too!).
+Not only is it a great solution to a pricey cappuccino machine that takes up way more counter space than I can afford, but it’s also great fun to use (for my kids too!).

 Best for: The chocolate lover